Hung1610/hoovada/README.md

 ---

 - We follow this [structure example](https://github.com/frol/flask-restplus-server-example), the app directory is the main entry point.

-- The app/requirements.txt is where you should put your new third-party libraries.

-- Conf file is at app/settings/config.py, we use environment variables to manage conf in production.
+- Configuration file is at app/settings/config.py, we use environment variables to manage conf in production.

 ### Built with